 The Department is also keen on hosting other international conferences.
 The 10th International Conference on Knowledge Management (ICKM 2014), the 6th International Conference on Qualitative and Quantitative Methods in Libraries (QQML 2014), the 21st International LIS Students' Symposium (BOBCATSSS 2013), and the 15th International Conference on Electronic Publishing (ELPUB 2011) are among the international conferences hosted by the Department.
 Apart from international conferences, the Department organizes other international events such as workshops and seminars.
 International Workshop on Research Data Management (co-organized by Goethe Institut in 2014), Higher Education Linkages to Education For All (co-organized by International Association of Universities in 2014), and UNESCO "Training the Trainers in Information Literacy" Regional Workshop (co-organized by UNESCO in 2008) are some examples to show not only the range of subject coverage but also the variety of organizations the Department has been cooperating.
 Additional to international events, the Department also organizes some national events.
 Workshops on Open Access in 2013, 2012 and Web 2.0 in 2009 are among them.
 Since 2011, in every Spring Term, a Career Day has been organized.
 This event aims to bring together representatives of different career paths, potential employers and career planning experts with the students.
 Starting from 2010, a regular colloquium series, called Wendesday Talks, are organized.
 Students on all levels are strongly encouraged to attend these events to meet experts from LIS and related fields and to learn on subjects which might be of interest to them.
-Followings are titles of some of these talks: Cognition, Emotion and Information Science: Some Aspects of a Relationship, Towards the Internet of Things to Big Data: Why We Should be Concerned?, Entrepreneurhip and Innovation, Youth Branches of Professional LIS Assocations, Sicence, Technology and Industry Policies of Turkey, Children's Literature in Turkey, Insights from Software World, Best Practices from Public Libraries in Turkey, Innovative Information Literacy Services in Ireland.
+Followings are titles of some of these talks: Cognition, Emotion and Information Science: Some Aspects of a Relationship, Towards the Internet of Things to Big Data: Why We Should be Concerned?, Entrepreneurhip and Innovation, Youth Branches of Professional LIS Assocations, Sicence, Technology and Industry Policies of Turkey, Innovative Information Literacy Services in Ireland.